magesteve/CocoaGrimoire/README.md

 ### InspectorSpellBook

 Swift Package to provide standard left & right side panels (commonly used as Inspectors) for Macintosh App Development (Cocoa).
+They will animate in and out, resizing the main view when needed.
+The GrimoireViewController sets up the Inspectors, then a simple tap() function animated them.

     https://github.com/magesteve/InspectorSpellBook.git